JaredScar/Noir-Roleplay-Gitbook/rules/noir-rules/fivem-rules.md

   * If you are found driving a vehicle that is normally restricted to you, it will lead to punishment.
 * Do not disconnect to avoid punishment or evade staff members.
 This will result in a temporary ban or permanent ban depending on your actions.
 * Abusing any loopholes found within the rules document are grounds for punishment, if you find a loophole, notify us via a ticket in the Noir Roleplay discord and we can discuss an amendment to the rules document.
+* Exploiting a bug without reporting it to staff will result in an immediate ban, you can report an exploit by making a ticket on our discord.

 #### **Adult RP \(18+ ONLY\)**